fraenzi/popmod_snowfinch/docs/predictive_model.md

 - Many individuals are first captured in winter which makes it likely that our data contains a high amount of so-called transients, i.e. individuals that are marked and then move away from our study site.
 It could be accounted for such transients in the model.

-- No among-year variance in apparent survival is yet included in the model.
+- Among-year variance in apparent survival is not yet included in the model.

-- No among-individual variance in apparent survival nor in recapture/resighting probability other than age and sex is included in the model yet.
+- Among-individual variance in either apparent survival or in recapture/resighting probability other than age and sex is not yet included in the model.

 - First year birds are only treated as first year birds until December.
 Later, it is assumed that apparent survival of these birds is equal to adults (see below).

-- Resightings made outside our study area could be used to model movements and, consequently, we could get closer to true instead of apparent survival.
+- Resightings made outside our study area (currently 25 cases) could be used to model movements and, consequently, we could get closer to true instead of apparent survival.

 We are happy to hear of further thoughts and ideas on how to improve the survival estimation.